Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 My Review Collection

 Since then, we’ve all learned a lot.
-However, that doesn’t change the fact that with so many coffees to choose from, we’re still being taken for a ride, which makes it hard sometimes to see the coffee plantation for all of the coffee beans.
+However, that doesn’t change the fact that with so many coffees to choose from, we’re still being taken for a ride.
+And that makes it hard sometimes to see the coffee plantation for all of the coffee beans.

-You may have noticed that my Coffeeness reviews are no longer just about the best coffee and espresso beans but now cover quite a few other categories.
-Though it’s still often the case that the most important category for you is the super-automatic coffee machine reviews — after all, these appliances are more popular than ever.
-With that, Coffeeness also gives you options among coffee product groups:
+At this point, my Coffeeness reviews are no longer just about the best coffee and espresso beans but now cover many other categories.
+It’s still often the case that the most important category for you is the reviews of the best fully automatic espresso machines — after all, these appliances are more popular than ever.
+With that said, Coffeeness also gives you options among coffee product groups:

 While some aspects are immediately obvious, others will make you wonder what they have to do with Coffeeness.
 This is my goal with this guide: to explain these aspects to you.
 You’ll also get a clear summary of how my team and I go about our work, what standards we apply and why we sometimes contradict the mainstream reviewer’s opinion.